-All composites listed are calculated in US\$, asset-weighted, and presented gross and net of investment management fees.
-All portfolios are fee-paying, fully discretionary accounts included from the first full month following completion of initial funding to the present or to the month prior to termination.
-The performance impact of flows are mitigated using a temporary new-account methodology.
-The quantitative investment process of AJO Vista's Emerging Markets Small Cap record is supported by proprietary computer code, third-party software, and ongoing data feeds from third-party data providers, and may not operate correctly in all market conditions.
-As with any data-driven model, errors may occur in coding, software, and/or data feeds.
+The systematic investment process of AJO Vista is supported by proprietary computer code, third-party software, and ongoing data feeds from third-party data providers, and may not operate correctly in all market conditions.
+As with any data-driven investment process, errors may occur in coding, software, and/or data feeds.